The Miami International Ballet Competition is open to dancers of all nationalities from ages 9 - 24.

 MIBC Rules and Regulations

-The 2022 MIBC OPEN competition is limited to the time available, from February 5 and 6, 2022.
+The competition is limited to the time available, from January 25 - 29, 2023.
 Therefore, entries are accepted on a first come, first served basis.

-Contemporary variations (solo) should not be longer than 2 minute and 30 seconds while Contemporary Pas de Deux should not be longer than 3 minutes and 30 seconds.
+Contemporary variations (solo) should not be longer than 2 minute and 30 seconds while Contemporary Pas de Deux should not be longer than 3 minutes.

 General props are allowed in all the performance categories, however, no dangerous props, such as knives, swords or pyrotechnics will be permitted.
 The stage must be cleaned in a timely manner after a routine.
 All props must be in place and also removed within 1 minute.